bmanhd/VPtestProject/README.md

 # VPtestProject

-Hi Here is my initial solution to the proprosed problem in the tech test for victorian plumbing.
+Hi, here is my initial solution to the proposed problem in the tech test for Victorian Plumbing.

-I created an endpoint using the mediator pattern as its a pattern Im familiar with and feel would be useful for these sorts of business logic.
+I created an endpoint using the mediator pattern as it's a pattern I'm familiar with and feel would be useful for these sorts of business logic.

-I put some blocks in place for what would be an EF db context, just to showcase some automapped proprties.
-This however was commented out just because the solution itself wouldnt work without an actual DB.
-However ive shown how this would work with commented out methods, those would just need commenting out and a real db allocated to the Context.
+I put some blocks in place for what would be an EF db context, just to showcase some automapped properties.
+However, this was commented out because the solution itself wouldn't work without an actual DB.
+However, I've shown how this would work with commented-out methods.
+Those would just need commenting out and a real DB allocated to the context.

-mapped a few fields manually for example the date created which Id think the BE would handle if we want more precise times.
+I mapped a few fields manually, for example, the date created, which I'd think the backend would handle if we want more precise times.

-I also set up a unit test that just would run against the endpoint and show the order response being brought back with up to date data.
+I also set up a unit test that would run against the endpoint and show the order response being brought back with up-to-date data.